In this paper, I develop a methodological challenge for ethical

 external perspective; they are unreasonable, that is, unless we

-already knew that the external perspective is irrelevant for metaethical theorizing.
+already knew that the external perspective is irrelevant for metaethical

-However, to establish that, nonnaturalists would have to, well,
+theorizing.
+However, to establish that, nonnaturalists would

-be arguing in circles, begging the question against those who believe
+Otherwise, they would be arguing in circles, begging the question

-that the external perspective is relevant for metaethical theorizing.
+relevant for metaethical theorizing.

 The big-picture conclusion is especially interesting once we